I love writing about pets, especially dogs and wolf/dog hybrids.

 Scientists believe that between 20,000 and 100,000 years ago, wolves started to slowly come around human encampments.
-Since that time, humans began the process of selective breeding, by choosing canines that were less aggressive, less skittish, less territorial, and lack the predatory nature of the wolf.
+Since that time, humans began the process of selective breeding by choosing canines that were less aggressive, less skittish, less territorial, and lack the predatory nature of the wolf.
 Research has shown that canines (dogs) have the hormonal systems that offer ideal traits suitable for captivity.
 On the hand, the hormonal traits of wild canids (wolves) are very different.
 These hormonal differences cause a profound difference in the behavior between the two animals.

-When you compare the two, the dog is vey similar to the adolescent wolf.
+When you compare the two, the dog is very similar to the adolescent wolf.
 During their adolescent years, wolves are playful.
 They can adapt and are able to form bonds with other species.
 Most importantly, they will readily take direction and are far less territorial and less predatory in nature.
 However, as the adolescent wolf reaches maturity at anywhere from 18 months to 3 years of age, a transition occurs.
 It will begin to show the typical behaviors of an adult wolf and will be next-to-impossible to handle in captivity.

 Taxonomists recognize the dog as a subspecies of the wolf, and this is an undisputed fact.
-The genetic makeup of the two animals are very similar, but it is an extreme misconception to think that similar genetic makeup proves that the wolf and the dog are the same animals.
+The genetic makeups of the two animals are very similar, but it is an extreme misconception to think that similar genetic makeup proves that the wolf and the dog are the same animals.
 They are not the same!

 Those who argue that wolves and dogs are the same include hybrid breeders and enthusiasts.
 They feel this way because the two animals share common genetic material.
 Let's apply this same argument to a different species.
 For example, 98.4% of the genetic material in humans is identical to that found in chimpanzees.
 However, humans and chimpanzees bear no similarity.

 Determining the Genetics of a Hybrid Wolf